waynodiablo/Oystercard/pills/sinatra_1.md

 your browser actually opens the connection to

-`www.google.com`
+`www.google.com:80`

 You can try putting the port in the browser bar, it will work just as fine.
 If you try to put a port number that google.com doesn't expect, you won't get a response.
 For example, you'll get an error if you do this

 `www.google.com:22`

 As we mentioned, the port 80 is reserved for web (HTTP) connections but there are many more.
-For example, ssh uses port 22 and https (encrypted HTTP connection) usually run on port 443.
+For example, ssh (secure shell connection) uses port 22 and https (encrypted HTTP connection) usually run on port 443.
 However, all of those are just conventions.
 Nothing prevents you from running an ssh server on port 80, if you insist on it.

 ## How does it work?